Chr15w1986/Motor-Werks/README.md

 * Colours

-- I used [Coolors](https://coolors.co/) to randomly generate a colour palette for this project.<br>
+- I used [Coolors](https://coolors.co/) to randomly generate a colour palette for this project<br>
-I went bold and arguably opposite colours for this project.
+- I went bold and arguably opposite colours for this project<br>
-The main colours are Light and dark purple with light green accents and text.
+- The main colours are light and dark purple with light green accents and text
 <details>
 <summary>Click to see Colours:</summary>
 <br>